-there are now over 2.000 entries onto the Armed Forces Advocates portal, which records data they have received over 1,800 feedback surveys from staff, family members and service users of the service users supported by the Armed Forces Advocates, 96.6% are male and their average majority of service users were in hospital due to illness with 4% saying their illness was Service
+- there are now over 2,000 entries onto the Armed Forces Advocates portal, which records data about the service users they work with - they have received over 1,800 feedback surveys from staff, family members and service users - of the service users supported by the Armed Forces Advocates, 96.6% are male and their average age is 75 years.
+45.2% had served National Service - 31.6% of service users said they had experienced a traumatic event during their time in the Armed Forces - majority of service users were in hospital due to illness with 4% saying their illness was Service attributable.